wrf/lavaLampPlot/README.md

    `kmersorter.py -T -k 31 -p 8 -a 45 -b 80 -s 0.35 -w 0.45 -D ~/trinityrnaseq/ -1 reads_1.fq -2 reads_2.fq fastq.dumps`

-8. To count kmer coverage of long reads (such as Sanger, Moleculo, etc.) or contigs, use the `-L` option in kmersorter.
+8. To count kmer coverage of long reads (such as Sanger, PacBio, Moleculo, etc.) or contigs, use the `-L` option in kmersorter.
 This will calculate the median kmer coverage of the Illumina reads on each long read, that is, even though the coverage might be lower in the long read library, individual spots should become even more distinct on the plot because they are using the Illumina kmer coverage.
 In this example, the `-S` option is used to only calculate the stats at this step, however this can be excluded and used with filtering options.
 The original paired reads can be ignored for this step.

    `kmersorter.py -T -k 31 -p 8 -S -D ~/trinityrnaseq/ -L long_reads.fq fastq.dumps`